 There is only one setback: this one can be a little expensive.
 It should pay for itself in the long run, but the initial cost can be quite substantial, especially if you just moved in.
 If you can’t outright buy a solar power system, you could try doing a lease, but just watch out for two things: first, if you are still in the early installments of your mortgage, chances are your credit quota will be stuffed and you might have the lease denied hurting your credit score, and, second, if your credit score is fine and the loan does get approved, beware of The Solar Panel Trap.

 The energy consumption of smart home devices is crazy!
-More and more solar power systems will come with built-in monitoring devices, making them cheaper and efficient and showing you the “leaks” of your energy consumption.
-But right now, monitoring devices like CURB are a must to any home automation adept.
+More and more solar power systems and innovative solar roof technology will come with built-in monitoring devices, making them cheaper and efficient and showing you the “leaks” of your energy consumption.
+But right now, monitoring devices like CURB are a must to any home automation adept who wants to improve their smart home.
 It can help you have a more precise overview of where and how your energy (your money!) is being poorly spent.

 Voice recognition devices